classyPimp/turboPimp/README.md

 The lib itself is not in 0.0.0.1 state, but not super stable, and it's more for the purpose of proof of concept/demo/feedback.
 This repo comes as Rails demo app.

+The demo for the app in this repo [DEMO](https://desolate-inlet-2252.herokuapp.com)
 ### Short description
 Chaotic soup of React, ReactRouter, wrapped in Opal with generous dash of model.